andrewrgoss/andrewrgoss.com/content/resources.md

 Offers sandbox environments for developers to play around with and modify live sample code for all kinds of languages.
 It's also easy to share or demonstrate solutions to problems.<br>
 <a href="https://fiddles.io" target="_blank">fiddles.io</a>

+#### Google's Go Language
+This article represents a nice primer on the differentiating features of Google's Go language (Golang) and its tools, including its extremely lightweight concurrency.<br>
+<a href="http://www.infoworld.com/article/3190210/application-development/tap-the-power-of-googles-go-language.html" target="_blank">infoworld.com/googles-go-language</a>

 #### OverAPI
 A huge selection of cheat sheets for almost any current programming language and other technologies.<br>
 <a href="http://overapi.com" target="_blank">overapi.com</a>